iamganeshhegde/ganesh-hegde/README.md

 As it is an evergrowing journey with new technologies, I would like to learn as many new things as possible and be up to date with the current trends. 💻

-Currently I have been using Jetpack Compose, MQTT and orbit MVI for the current app Moj and Moj Live app which is used by 150 mn+ users.
+Currently I have been using Jetpack Compose, MQTT and orbit MVI for the current app Moj and Moj Live app which is used by 150 mn+ users. :dizzy:

 ### I am passionate about :